naren-m/naren-m.github.io/_posts/2025-12-09-quantum-encryption-explained.md

 published: true
 ---

-# How Quantum Computers Break Encryption: First Principles
+# How Quantum Computers Break Encryption

 ## The Core Problem: Why Do We Need New Cryptography?

-### First Principle #1: Today's internet security relies on "hard math problems"
+### Today's internet security relies on "hard math problems"

 When you visit a website securely (HTTPS), two things happen: